modalitysystems/modalitysoftware-docs/README.md

-# Welcome
+docs.modalitysoftware.com is the home for Modality Software documentation.

+To find out more about Modality Software, visit [modalitysoftware.com](https://www.modalitysoftware.com).

 ---

-docs.modalitysoftware.com is the home for Modality Software documentation

-To find out more about Modality Software, visit [modalitysoftware.com](https://www.modalitysoftware.com).

 ## CreateTeam
----

 >[CreateTeam Deployment](CreateTeam)